csparker/deep_qmri/Hackers_Guide.md

 First, you will need to install [Python](https://www.python.org/downloads/).

-You will then need to install some Python packages which have the functionality we need.

-To install Python packages you can use the "pip3" command, like this:
+You will then need to install some Python packages.
+You can use the "pip3" command, like this:
 ```
 pip3 install some-package
 ```

-The following packages are needed:
+We need the following packages:
 - [numpy](https://numpy.org/install/)
 - [matplotlib](https://matplotlib.org/stable/users/installing/index.html)
 - [PyTorch](https://pytorch.org/TensorRT/tutorials/installation.html)